 |District of Columbia||no data||no data||+49.20%|

 Metropolitan areas tend to pay higher salaries to CRNAs.
-Some of the highest paying cities include:
+The highest paying cities for CRNAs as of 2020 include:

 Though metropolitan areas often offer the highest compensation, non-metropolitan and/or rural areas also need CRNAs, and working in these locales often offers CRNAs the ability to work independently.
 CRNAs frequently are the only anesthesia providers.